BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### **Honors**

-- **Academic Honors Program**   I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university
+- **Academic Honors Program**
+  -   I was admitted to UCSC into the Academic Honors Program and maintained my position throughout university

+- **3.74 GPA**
-- **3.74 GPA**   I maintained above a 3.5 GPA and graduated with a 3.74 GPA
+  - I maintained above a 3.5 GPA and graduated with a 3.74 GPA

-- **2019 Dean's list**   I was listed on the 2019 Dean's list for excellence in maintaining high grades
+- **2019 Dean's list**
+  - I was listed on the 2019 Dean's list for excellence in maintaining high grades

 ​

 #### **Awards**

-- **Best Student Teacher in Psychology Award**	After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, anmd high student testing achievement.
+- **Best Student Teacher in Psychology Award**: After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, anmd high student testing achievement.
 I held additional workshops to assist their writing and studying.
 I also tailored each lecture to be as approachable as possible.

-- **Meryll Grant**   I was awarded the Meryll Grant for all four years for excellent academic standing.
+- **Meryll Grant**: I was awarded the Meryll Grant for all four years for excellent academic standing.

 ​